Brood VI will next emerge in 2034.

 Learn more about Brood VI:

-- Brood VI on Magicicada.org.
+- Brood VI on Cicadas @ UCONN (formerly Magicicada.org).
 Includes the best map.

 - Learn more about Periodical Cicadas, including what to look for before they emerge and how to figure out if they’ll emerge in your town.